nikmags/nikmags/README.md

 <h2 align="left">

 Hi 👋, my name is Nikhil!
-I am a dynamic and seasoned cyber intelligence and risk expert in the field of threat intelligence and risk management.
-I am an iron fist in a velvet glove when it comes to identifying, analyzing, and mitigating cyber threats, contributing to the fortified security posture of both small and large scale organizations like Amazon.
-My analytical skills, combined with an extensive knowledge of the cybersecurity landscape, allow me to effectively dissect complex data and turn it into actionable insights.
+I am a dynamic and seasoned fraud, risk, and cyber intelligence expert.
+I am an iron fist in a velvet glove when it comes to identifying, analyzing, and mitigating cyber fraudsters/threats, contributing to the fortified security posture of both small and large scale organizations.
+My analytical skills, combined with an extensive knowledge of the  landscape, allow me to effectively dissect complex data and turn it into actionable insights.

 I have worked in fast-paced, high-pressure environments, delivering strategic and operational threat intelligence to protect critical information and infrastructure.
 My professional journey has fortified my understanding of a range of cyber threat actors, techniques, and security controls, as well as the ability to communicate complex security concepts to both technical and non-technical folks.